Fine-Tuning Language Models to Know What They Know: Experiments

 \section{Experiments}

-Several experiments were conducted to assess the intrinsic metacognitive levels of LLMs and evaluate the impact of ESMA on their improvement.
-The study utilized open-weights models including Qwen2.5, Llama3.2, and Gemma 3 Instruct across various sizes \cite{qwen2025qwen25technicalreport, llama3, gemma3}.
+The experiments are designed to evaluate metacognitive ability under bias-controlled conditions and to test whether ESMA produces improvements that cannot be explained by alternative heuristic-driven strategies.
+The study utilized open-source models including Qwen2.5, Llama3.2, and Gemma3 Instruct across various sizes \cite{qwen2025qwen25technicalreport, llama3, gemma3}.
 For comparison, proprietary models such as OpenAI GPT 5.2 \cite{gpt5}, Claude Sonnet 4.5 \cite{claude45}, and Gemini 3 Flash \cite{gemini3flash2025} were also evaluated.
 Refer to \cref{sec:experimental-details} for specific hyperparameters and prompts.

-\paragraph{Dataset} To isolate metacognition from confounding variables like linguistic fluency or complex reasoning, TriviaQA \cite{joshi-etal-2017-triviaqa} was selected as the training source and primary benchmark.
+\paragraph{Dataset} To isolate self-knowledge metacognition from confounding variables like linguistic fluency or complex reasoning, TriviaQA \cite{joshi-etal-2017-triviaqa} was selected as the training source and primary benchmark.
 TriviaQA is particularly suitable as it comprises fact-based questions with short keyword answers (e.g., ``Which city does David Soul come from?'').
-By prioritizing direct knowledge retrieval, the model's ability to recognize the presence or absence of specific information is more effectively isolated.
+By limiting the task demands to direct knowledge retrieval, the model's ability to recognize the presence or absence of specific information is more effectively isolated.